This PDF is the current document as it appeared on Public Inspection on 12/11/2012 at 08:45 am.

-The participating agencies are OCSE, which is the “source agency,” and state agencies administering the TANF program, which are the “non-federal agencies.”
+The participating agencies are OCSE, which is the “source agency,” and state agencies administering the UC program, which are the “non-federal agencies.”

 B. Purpose of the Matching Program

-The purpose of the matching program is to provide new hire, quarterly wage (QW), and unemployment insurance (UI) information from OCSE's National Directory of New Hires (NDNH) to state agencies administering TANF for the purpose of verifying the eligibility of adult TANF recipients and applicants and, if ineligible, to take such action as may be authorized by law and regulation.
-The State Agencies may also use the NDNH information for the purpose of updating the applicants and recipients' reported participation in work activities and updating contact information maintained by the state agencies administering TANF.
+The purpose of the matching program is to provide new hire and quarterly wage (QW) information from OCSE's National Directory of New Hires (NDNH) to state agencies administering UC programs for the purpose of establishing or verifying the eligibility of, or continuing compliance with statutory and regulatory requirements by, applicants for, or recipients of, UC benefits.
+The State Agencies administering the UC programs may also use the NDNH information for the administration of its tax compliance function.

 C. Authority for Conducting the Match